Cut inactive sections (default behavior)

 Actions define what auto-editor does to different parts of your media.
 By default, inactive (silent) sections are cut out and active (loud) sections are kept unchanged.
 Actions give you fine-grained control over this behavior.

-# Cut silent sections (default behavior)
+# Cut inactive sections (default behavior)

-auto-editor video.mp4 --when-silent cut
+auto-editor video.mp4 --when-inactive cut

-# Keep normal sections unchanged (default behavior)
+# Keep active sections unchanged (default behavior)

-auto-editor video.mp4 --when-normal nil
+auto-editor video.mp4 --when-active nil

 These options have aliases: